 If the abdomen is being examined, people may be asked to refrain from eating and drinking for several hours before the test.

-After the test, usual activities can usually be resumed immediately.
+After the test, most people can resume their usual activities immediately.

 Ultrasonography is commonly used to evaluate the following: